aramis-lab/clinicadl/docs/Contribute/Custom.md

 This model class inherits from  the abstract `Network` class in `clinicadl/utils/network/network.py`.

-Three abstract methods must be implemented to make it work
+Three abstract methods must be implemented to make it work:

 1. `forward`: computes the forward pass of the network, it may return several outputs needed to compute the loss.
 2. `predict`: computes the forward pass of the network and only returns the main output.